Preparation for Civic ParticipationSkip to content Skip to main navigation

 These trends raise critical questions about how well our nation’s schools have been fulfilling their historical mission to prepare young people to be good citizens, capable of safeguarding our democracy and stewarding our nation toward a greater realization of its democratic values—and whether and how our schools can do better.

-To explore and address these questions, which are vitally important for educational excellence and equity, the Center for Educational Equity (formerly Campaign for Educational Equity) has initiated a major educational-rights-centered project on preparation for civic participation.
 Preparation for civic participation has historically been one of the fundamental purposes of public education in the United States.
-In New York and many other states, civic preparation is also a core part of students’ right to education under state constitutions.
+In New York and most other states, civic preparation is also a core part of students’ right to education under state constitutions.

 The New York Court of Appeals held in CFE v.
 State of New York that the purpose of public education is to provide students a meaningful opportunity to obtain the skills they need to “function productively as civic participants capable of voting and serving on a jury.”
 The U.S. Supreme Court and dozens of other state courts have agreed that preparing students to be capable civic participants is a primary purpose of public education.
 Despite these clear statements, and holdings, however, the courts have not yet taken steps to ensure that all schools can and do, in fact, provide the kind of education that is essential to sustain our democracy.